 We then read about

-a mountain of compelling research showing that ‘low-quality’ plant protein, which allows for slow but steady synthesis of new proteins, is the healthiest type of protein.
+a mountain of compelling research showing that ‘low-quality’ plant protein, which allows for the slow but steady synthesis of new proteins, is the healthiest type of protein.

 We now know that through enormously complex metabolic systems, the human body can derive all the essential amino acids from the natural variety of plant proteins that we encounter every day (p.
 31).